 Meditation for seniors benefits can help those over 50 reclaim much of their mental functioning, especially if senior moments are popping up more frequently.

 • Meditation stimulates the “smile and be happy” area of the brain.
 Your prefrontal cortex is the “feel good” region of your brain.
 As you age, you naturally activate this region less frequently, which is why seniors often experience depression and higher levels of stress and anxiety than they did when they were younger.
-A meditation practice leads to less stress and depression, as well as a greater sense of happiness.
+Meditation practice leads to less stress and depression, as well as a greater sense of happiness.

 • Meditation improves mood and emotional control.
 A study out of Thailand supplemented walking therapy with meditation for seniors.
 Those who meditated showed more positive moods regularly than those who did not.
 A reduction in depression and improvement in functional fitness was also noted.

 • Regular meditation improves memory.
 Meditation stimulates the hippocampus, as well as the frontal brain lobe.
 This means better short and long-term memory recall for seniors.
 The ability to store and access newly made memories is also enhanced.